Causal Inference in Recommender Systems: A Survey and Future Directions: Open Problems and Future Directions

 \subsection{Causality-aware Stable and Robust Recommendation}

-Recommender systems are required to be highly stable and robust, which can be explained in the following aspects.
+Recommender systems are expected to be highly stable and robust, which can be explained in the following aspects.
 First, the utilized data is dynamically collected, such as newly-registered users, new products, etc. As a result, the data distribution may be fast-changing~\cite{wang2022causal}.
-Second, there are multiple recommendation scenarios, such as different tabs in the same mobile App, multiple domains, or multiple objectives, which means the recommendation model should be robust and stable.
-Last, there is a gap between offline evaluations and online experiments, among which a recommendation model with good performance in offline experiments should have good online results.
-As for higher stability and robustness of machine learning models, existing work~\cite{janzing2019causal,liu2020learning} has demonstrated the causality-aware model is a promising solution, with solid ability in domain adaption or out-of-distribution (OOD) generalization~\cite{wang2022causal}.
-Therefore, leveraging causality for robust and stable recommendations is very important.
+Secondly, there exist multiple recommendation scenarios, including different tabs within the same mobile app, diverse domains, and various objectives.
+This necessitates that the recommendation model be capable of maintaining robustness and stability across these scenarios.
+Last, there exists a disparity between offline evaluations and online experiments.
+A recommendation model that performs well in offline experiments should ideally deliver strong results in online environments.
+In pursuit of greater stability and robustness in machine learning models, prior research~\cite{janzing2019causal,liu2020learning} has underscored the potential of causality-aware models.
+These models demonstrate a promising ability to adapt to different domains and excel in out-of-distribution (OOD) generalization~\cite{wang2022causal}.
+Therefore, harnessing causality for the enhancement of robust and stable recommendations holds significant importance.